Kristina01111000/Drws_site/README.md

 # Drws_site
 everything to do with dr w's wordpress site

- Hours worked 16 may to 16 june: 16 -> invoice sent
+ Hours worked 16 may to 16 june: 16 ->  recieved

- Hours worked this month: 11
+ Hours worked this june 17 to july 17: 12

 plugins im using on site: